tldr-pages/tldr/pages/common/deployer.md

 `dep init`

-- Deploy an application to remote host:
+- Deploy an application to a remote host:

 `dep deploy [{{hostname}}]`